grandquista/snakes-cafe/README.md

 03-20-2018 2:00pm - Created new files, like test_plan.md and test_snakes_cafe.py

 #### Day 3

+03-21-2018 7:00pm - Added code to let user know the update total cost when they remove an item.
+Added prices to menu.csv.

+03-21-2018 6:45pm - Updated instructions to user.

+03-21-2018 6:00pm - Wrote code to allow user to specify a quantity of the item ordered.
+Wrote tests for new code.

+03-21-2018 5:45pm - Completed test cases for functions to improve coverage

+03-21-2018 5:30pm - Added menu items and quantities for each item.

+03-21-2018 5:15pm - Moved default options in to its own module.

+03-21-2018 5:00pm - Refactored code.
+Made application an installable module.

 03-21-2018 3:42pm - Update test plan based on new work.

 03-21-2018 3:20pm -